 What Is Demand Planning?

-Demand planning is a supply chain management process that helps businesses predict demand for their products and services.
+Demand planning is a supply chain management process that helps businesses predict demand for their products and services, underpinning the kind of integrated operations delivered by leading logistics providers like Whistl.
 This will enable them to prepare to meet their customers' needs.
+Businesses use demand planning to forecast demand and align their operations accordingly.
 By tailoring their output to match their forecasted demand, businesses can strike a balance between running out of stock of popular products and overloading their inventory with surplus goods.

 How Does Demand Planning Work?

-When orchestrated correctly, demand planning allows businesses to achieve supply equilibrium, maximising income through sales while minimising storage costs.
+When orchestrated correctly, demand planning allows businesses to achieve supply equilibrium, maximising income through sales while minimising storage costs, especially when supported by scalable third-party logistics services.

 How Is Demand Planning Different from Demand Forecasting?